 This credit policy outlines the requirements for granting credit to qualifying clients of [your company] and monitoring this credit thereafter.
 It also details how credit for existing customers may be modified and who at [your company] can issue or modify credit.
 This policy is valid for all United States sales but excludes public sector clients.

 The credit department will review new credit applications to approve clients and determine credit amounts.
-An applicant’s credit level may be lower than the maximum if credit reports reveal low credit scores, credit histories of less than five years, or ratios below 1:1.
-Likewise, a current account with credit in its name may have its credit modified if credit department review determines this need.
+An applicant’s credit level may be deemed lower than the minimum if credit reports show low credit scores, credit histories of less than five years or ratios below 1:1.
+Likewise, the credit department may need to modify the credit limit of a current account.

 All client terms of sale are standardized according to [your company]’s current sales programs and promotions.
 The credit department head will approve all modifications of the terms of these programs and promotions as needed to maximize sales outcomes.
 The sales terms for all clients are net 60 days.

-The [your company] credit manager has sole authority to approve the issuing of credit to clients and speaking with clients about their credit status.
+The [your company] credit manager has sole authority to approve the issuing of credit to clients and to speak with clients about their credit status.
 The remainder of the credit team will contact clients solely to provide instructions for paying their debts.

 Operating a company without a credit policy is inherently risky.
 That’s because businesses without formal credit policies may unwittingly extend credit to clients who are unable to pay as promised or have track records of not meeting financial obligations.
 Without clear rules in place, you may fail to bind clients to timely payments, and fewer payments mean reduced cash flow.
 Less cash flow results in more challenges in paying your own bills and keeping operations profitable.

 More pointedly, following standardized credit policies can help you keep clients accountable if you work in an industry known for slow or partial client payments.
 The mere institution of a credit policy at your company can help your team follow processes that make you more likely to be paid.